Xe/derpigo/README.md

 }
 ```

-Topic is an individual forum topic with its replies.
+Post is an individual forum post.

 #### type User